fkie-cad/Logprep/doc/source/user_manual/execution.rst

     "Number of processed batches": 10,
     "Number of successful events": 10000

-This confirms that the Kafka producer is healthy, and all events have been successfully processed.
+This confirms that the Kafka producer is healthy and that all events have been successfully processed.

 Additional Examples of Invoking the ConfluentKafka Generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^